Club: Valencia CF | Capacity: 65,000 seats | Scheduled opening: n/a | Status: on hold

 In December 2011, the club announced that an agreement had been reached with main creditor Bankia, and that works on a somewhat scaled-back stadium were to resume in 2012 and expected to finish two years later.
 However, Valencia was unable to find the necessary funding and works therefore did not resume.

-In November 2013, the club and city once more presented renewed scaled back plans that reduced capacity to 65,000 seats with an expected €90 million needed to complete the stadium.
-Valencia, however, still needs to find funding for the remaining part and until then it is unsure when works will recommence.
+In November 2013, the club and city once more presented renewed scaled back plans that reduced capacity to 65,000 seats with an expected €90 million needed to complete the stadium, but these again came to nothing.